palm trees silhouette at sunset drawing in sketchbook by brianna eisman artsy drawings

 What are the best ways to write a strong artist statement?

-Writing an artist statement is a more complex process than simply using random words to describe your art.
+Writing an artist statement is a more complex process than simply using random words to describe art.
 First, write in first person POV, remember to keep your audience in mind while writing, and follow the acronym K.I.S.S.
 (Keep It Simple, Stupid).
 Lastly, I included some good questions to think about when brainstorming your artist statement.

 color knowledge example using a marker test with rainbow colors arranged in a color scheme pattern